st3root/checkService/README.md

 # checkService

-Simple script to check wether a web service is responding to a certain port.
+Simple script to check whether a web service is responding to a certain port.
 Wrote it to monitor PACS servers.

 to run:
       sudo ./checkService.sh [ip] [port]